Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Methods

 Urban systems are complex and can be characterized by three interconnected components: structure, form, and function \citep{batty2012building, yu2022morphological, arribas2022spatial}.
 These components constitute the ``triple helix'' of urban systems, involving their physical, morphological, and functional dimensions.
-Note that this differs from the ``triple helix'' model, often referred to as describing university–industry–government relations in innovation systems \citep{etzkowitz2017triple}, as our framework focuses specifically on the interplay among structure, form, and function of the urban environment.
+Note that this differs from the ``triple helix'' model, often referred to as describing university-industry-government relations in innovation systems \citep{etzkowitz2017triple}, as our framework focuses specifically on the interplay among structure, form, and function of the urban environment.
 Here, urban structure constitutes the physical framework and network backbone of a city, primarily shaped by its transportation networks \citep{lammer2006scaling}.
 Then, urban form captures its morphological characteristics, such as spatial layouts, while urban function describes the roles and utilization of these spatial configurations \citep{crooks2015crowdsourcing}.
+To ensure cross-city comparability, we compute these urban system features from globally available OSM data and select variables based on three criteria: (i) representing complementary aspects of the three components; (ii) established interpretability in existing urban and transport studies; and (iii) consistent computability at the BVCell scale across cities.

 Urban structure is a multifaceted concept, encompassing polycentricity, topological organization of road networks, and other related aspects \citep{wu2021simulating, wu2021effects}.
 This study focuses on the spatial structure of road networks derived from OSM data as the foundation for calculating topological features.
-To comprehensively characterize the road networks within each BVCell, we define urban structure metrics from three perspectives: \begin{itemize} \item Node-related metrics quantify the properties of intersections and junctions in the network, including node count (NODE\_CT), node density (NODE\_DENS), crossing count (CRS\_CT), and average node degree (K\_AVG). \item Edge-related metrics depict the properties of road segments in the network, including total length (EDGE\_LEN), road density (RD\_DENS), and average circuitry (CIRC\_AVG). \item Centrality-related metrics assess the importance and connectivity of road segments in the network, including average betweenness centrality (BTW\_CEN), average closeness centrality (CLS\_CEN), and average degree centrality (DEG\_CEN). \end{itemize}
+To comprehensively characterize the road networks within each BVCell, we define urban structure metrics from three perspectives: (1) node-related metrics quantify the properties of intersections and junctions in the network, including node count (NODE\_CT), node density (NODE\_DENS), crossing count (CRS\_CT), and average node degree (K\_AVG); (2) edge-related metrics depict the properties of road segments in the network, including total length (EDGE\_LEN), road density (RD\_DENS), and network intensity (NET\_INT); and (3) centrality-related metrics assess the importance and connectivity of road segments in the network, including average betweenness centrality (BTW\_CEN), average closeness centrality (CLS\_CEN), and average degree centrality (DEG\_CEN).